gpstuff-dev/gpstuff/xunit/log/Readme.txt

 In this folder are logfiles of every demo that xunit tests.
 These logs are for debugging purposes.
+When comparing, remember to initialize random stream.

-Created with GPstuff revision 889.
+Created with GPstuff revision 990.